 At one point, almost unbelievably, Pierce Brosnan was considered for the role.
 The writers heard a rumour from the crew that Brosnan was “in the area”, and for one mad moment, they dared to dream that he might want to guest-star in their little sitcom.
 (He didn’t.)
 This would have been between GoldenEye and Tomorrow Never Dies, so Brosnan’s star was at an all-time high – he would have brought some unprecedented glamour to a show whose entire cast were unknown outside Britian and Ireland.
-It’s easy to imagine a more suave, charming Unctious working well without many adjustments.
+It’s easy to imagine a more suave, charming Unctious working well without much adjustment, and it would have been fun to make the episode a Taffin reunion (both Morgan and Frank Kelly had small roles in that film).
 The bedroom scene would have felt rather different with a conventionally handsome man in the role, and seeing James Bond descend on Mission: Impossible wires to steal the Golden Cleric would have been far more surreal, but altogether, he wouldn’t have been a bad choice had circumstances permitted.

 Unctious’s best-remembered scene is probably his first.
 Rather than introducing himself to Mrs Doyle, he inexplicably asks her to guess his name.
 She takes the challenge very personally, and dutifully begins to throw out names: Father Andy Riley, Father George Byrne, Father Declan Lynch, Father Ken Sweeney, Father Neil Hannon, Father Keith Cullen; all names of the writers’ friends, immortalised as the quasi-priests of Mrs Doyle’s imaginings.
 (The writers came to regret this decision somewhat once they realised that they’d left out many of their friends, some of whom took offence.)
 We flash forward to nearly an hour later, and she’s still going, but her guesses have devolved to the level of incoherence: Father Hiroshima Twinky, Father Luke Duke, Father Peewee Stairmaster, Father Spodo Comodo.
 (McLynn did a great job memorising all these, though there are a couple of moments where the actress pauses, clearly struggling to remember the next line.
 Looking back, the writers think they should have trimmed these shots down, but really they only add to the fun.)
 When she hits on “Father Todd Unctious”, the interloper, seemingly having had enough, lies that she has guessed correctly.
 We never learn his real identity.